Gixx/worstpractice.github.io/src/_posts/2022-11-18-tips-and-tricks-for-jekyll.md

 {% raw %}{%- include variables.html -%}{% endraw %}
 ```

-And inside that file I made all my dirty tricks: collect all the posts' categories and labels, concatenate them into one string, and then split them back
+#### Categories

-to arrays:
+Inside that file I made all my dirty tricks: collect all the posts' categories and labels, concatenate them into one

-#### Slugs and labels
+string, and then split them back to arrays:

 ```liquid
 {% raw %}{%- capture categorySlugs -%}